MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot showing Dependency Tracker hub in Azure Boards.](media/tracker/select-dependency-tracker.png)

-3. Choose the **Area** that corresponds to the team you want to view dependencies for.
+3. Choose the **Area** that corresponds to the team you want to view dependencies for from the dropdown menu.

     > [!div class="mx-imgBorder"]
     > ![Screenshot showing selecting Area.](media/tracker/choose-area-path.png)